What is Blockchain? What is it Used For?

 What are smart contracts?

-Not all blockchains can run smart contracts, which are like a digital agreement.
+Not all DLTs can run smart contracts, which are like a digital agreement.
 Ethereum, for example, is the rockstar of smart contracts.

 Here’s how smart contracts work.
 Imagine you’re ordering pizza online.
 You want the pizza delivered, and the delivery person wants payment.
 Now, what if we had a magical digital helper — a smart contract — to handle this?